Startups: Tara Robinson Turned a Bad Internship Into a Tech Business— TracksRacks

 In recent days, the Editor-in-Chief of Bon Appétit, Adam Rapoport, resigned after employees spoke out about the toxic, racist culture within the staff, Refinery29 founder Christene Barberich stepped down after former black employees accused the company of discrimination, and Leandra Medine Cohen founder of fashion blog Man Repeller announced she would be stepping back after Man Repeller received criticism for failing to hire and retain writers of color.

-And in brighter news, Samira Nasr has been announced as the new Editor in Chief of Harper’s Bazaar beginning July 6th making her the first Black woman appointed to the role in the 153 year existence of Harper’s Bazaar.
-I read rumours that she was in the running for this role back in February.
+And in brighter news, Samira Nasr has been announced as the new Editor in Chief of Harper’s Bazaar beginning July 6th making her the first Black woman appointed to the role in the 153-year existence of Harper’s Bazaar.
+I read rumors that she was in the running for this role back in February.
 She was the Fashion Director at ELLE magazine when I was just an intern so when I saw the confirmation news I was just ecstatic!

 Samira Nasr’s appointment is more traditional in contrast to the recent trend of editors coming from digital to take on the Editor in Chief roles at print publications.
 Samira was most recently the Executive Fashion Director at Vanity Fair and she was the Style Director at InStyle.